 While Carnival is built around the concept of fun, Disney Cruise Line, as the name suggests, is founded on the idea of magic, which is central to the Disney brand.
 The Dream’s Retail Promenade is one-of-a-kind because, like Cunard with its tradition and prestige, Disney Line enjoys an advantage over the competition because they’ve got the magic.

-This shopping area is the heart of retail-Disney at sea, with three main shops: Mickey’s Mainsail (filled with Disney-branded merchandise such as toys, towels, swimwear and t-shirts), the Treasure Ketch (watches and jewellery) and Upbeat forward on Deck 3.
+This shopping area is the heart of retail-Disney at sea, with three main shops: Mickey’s Mainsail (filled with Disney-branded merchandise such as toys, towels, swimwear and t-shirts), the Treasure Ketch (watches and jewelry) and Upbeat forward on Deck 3.

 Aboard Disney Wonder there is also the Radar Trap (similar to Upbeat with a selection of luxury goods, including, premium cigars and upscale liquors).
 The Bon Voyage lounge is nearby, but secluded from the retail area, leaving it feeling a bit closed off and isolated.